isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Commonwealth Secondary School will be showcasing their Eco Stewardship
-Programme, with a focus on nature conservation.</p>
+<p><strong><a href="https://www.commonwealthsec.moe.edu.sg/" rel="noopener nofollow" target="_blank">Commonwealth Secondary School </a></strong>will
+be showcasing their Eco Stewardship Programme, which focuses on nature conservation.
+Students are actively involved in projects that promote eco-friendly habits, deepen their understanding of environmental issues, and empower them to take meaningful action within the school and wider community.</p>
+<p></p>
 </td>
 </tr>
 <tr>